Do you know a woman who is being abused? A legal rights handbook

 In sexual assault cases, there are strict rules about disclosure.
 Your partner or their lawyer must ask a judge for permission to get certain types of records, including your medical, counselling, or therapy records, or your personal journals or diaries.

-If your partner asks a judge for your personal records, you can hire a lawyer to tell the judge why your partner should not get those records.
-If you cannot afford a lawyer, you can apply for a Legal Aid certificate to help pay for a lawyer.
+If your partner asks a judge for your personal records, you can hire a lawyer to tell the judge why your partner should not get them.
+If you cannot afford a lawyer, you can apply for a legal aid certificate to help pay for a lawyer.
 See Legal Aid certificates.
-If your application is denied, you can contact Victim/Witness Assistance Program (VWAP).

 Do I have to testify at the trial?